nagasudhirpulla/taming_python/blog/skills/flask_blueprints.md

 * In this post we will learn how to use flask blueprints for creating modular MVC like web applications

 ## Use cases
-* A group multiple flask routes can be segregated as a Flask Blueprint
+* A group multiple Flask routes can be segregated as a Flask Blueprint
-* New blueprints can be registered to the flask application thus making
+* Each blueprint can be used like an MVC controller by registering each blueprint at a url_prefo

 ## Sample Server setup
 The following python code serves a page `home.html` from the `templates` folder at the root URL.
 Also the `theme.css` is linked from the `static/styles` folder